jessxphil/mathematics-of-machine-learning-linear-algebra/README.md

 # Table of Contents
 ## Overview

 This repository is for learning purposes only.
-Please follow the Coursera honor code, do not copy the solutions from here.
+Please follow the Coursera honor code.
 Best of luck! :)

 ![Screenshot](2019-05-30_1948.png) Need to resize image.